 Myth #3 – My employer and insurance carrier cannot use private information, such as what I post on social media, against me.

-Get an Experienced Attorney on Your Side
+Get a Lawyer for Workers’ Compensation on Your Side